icgc-argo/argo-dictionary/README.md

 Variables, such as recurring scripts, regex, or code lists are found in `/references`.
 These values can be used in the `restrictions` section of a schema by refering to them with this pattern: `#/path/to/value`.

-Scripts for validating field values fall under `/references/validationFunctions`.
-The filename should be in camelCase (no dashes/dots) and be referred to with the same name from the schema.
+Scripts for validating field values fall under `/references/validationFunctions/{schema name}/`.
+If a validation script is common in many schemas, it can be added under `/references/validationFunctions/common/`.
+The filename of the script should not contain dashes/dots (ideally be in camelCase).

 Example variable usage: